wherobots/GeoTorchAI/README.md

 Although the data preprocessing module has dependencies on external big data processing libraries such as PySpark and Apache Sedona, the deep learning module only depends on PyTorch.
 Since the datasets component of the deep learning module provides preprocessed and trainable state-of-the-art benchmark datasets, designing applications with such benchmark datasets can be completed without requiring big data-related dependencies.
 Furthermore, to help machine learning practitioners build raster and spatiotemporal applications with their preferred raw datasets, our preprocessing module enables raster and spatiotemporal data processing in a pure Pythonic way without requiring the coding knowledge of Apache Spark, Apache Sedona, and other big data processing libraries while providing the scalability of Apache Spark at the same time.

-Our preprocessing module is designed such that it minimizes the number of methods and classes in the API.
+GeoTorchAI preprocessing module minimizes the number of methods and classes in the API.
 Users can perform end-to-end spatiotemporal data preprocessing, which starts by loading raw datasets and ends by generating a trainable Tensor-shaped array, with a minimum number of method calls.
 It helps the users understand the API fast and reduces their confusion.

 ## Documentation